 In fact, you can get your site ready for voice search SEO with a few simple tweaks.

-Earlier this year we conducted the largest voice search SEO ranking factors study ever.
+Few years ago we conducted the largest voice search SEO ranking factors study ever.

 And one of our most interesting findings is that Google tends to answer voice search queries with short, 29-word results:

 For example, the Google Home results for the query “are figs good for you” is: